zzzkkkyyy/ActiveStereoNet/README.md

-# ActiveStereoNet (Project has been switched to 'tf2.0' branch.
+# ActiveStereoNet (Project will be switched to 'tf2.0' branch.
 Not finished.)
 Based on the paper: ActiveStereoNet: End-to-End Self-Supervised Learning for Active Stereo Systems.

 The code is just about part of network architecture, so please only regard it as reference.